John-Ling/johnling.me/posts/Free-Hosting-Thats-Not-Actually-a-Scam/content.md

 ### Making the Server

 With all the setup out of the way, things should be smooth sailing.
-Head over to "Instances" and create a new vm.
+Head on over to "Instances" and create a new vm.

 - Any image labelled free.
 I would recommend Ubuntu for ease of use.